Author Index

 Roy Wagner

-Roy Wagner is professor and chairman of the department of anthropology at the University of Virginia.
+Roy Wagner is a professor and the chairman of the Department of Anthropology at the University of Virginia.
 His books include Habu: The Innovation of Meaning in Daribi Religion (1972) and Lethal Speech: Daribi Myth as Symbolic Obviation (1978).

 Brady Wagoner